 Speaking of student loans, over 50% of us have them.
 So, you’re done.
 By taking out a student loan in your own name, you’ve established a credit history.
 Congratulations!
 If you want to do more, keep reading, but really… all you need to do is make on-time payments to your loans when they come due.

-If you don’t have student loans, or you do, but you want to do more, you can get a student credit card.
+If you don’t have student loans (or you do, but you want to do more for your credit score), you can get a student credit card.
 WAIT!
 Before you run off with this license to spend, remember that this is for a specific purpose, and that you’ll have to do it right.

 A lot of people suggest you get a credit card and charge one thing a month, and then pay the credit card off in full every month.
 This advice has its heart in the right place, but it’s part of what got me into trouble a few years ago.
 I did fine for five months, but I was buying things I didn’t really need in the interest of “establishing a credit history.”
 I used it as my fun money.
 And then it turned into fun debt, which turned into not fun debt.